pan-webis-de/pan-code/clef26/text-watermarking/watermarking-baseline/README.md

-# Naive Watermarking Baseline for PAN 26
+# Watermarking Baseline for PAN 26

-This directory contains a naive baseline for PAN 26 on text watermarking.
-This baseline appends a naive watermark `_xy123_` to each text and looks for this text during the detection.
+This directory contains a basic baseline for PAN 26 on text watermarking.
+This baseline uses an [implementation of the KGW Watermarking Scheme](https://huggingface.co/docs/transformers/v5.0.0/en/internal/generation_utils#transformers.WatermarkingConfig).

 ## High-Level Overview